 I’ll never forget the feeling of accomplishment that it gave me.

 Seeing my name on the title page of that screenplay was such a thrill.
 I was a real screenwriter.

-Iron Dogs went on to receive 5 star reviews on Amazon, Goodreads, and Reader’s Favorite, as well as be named the Gold Medal Winner for Best Horror Fiction and Best Western Fiction at the Global Ebook Awards in 2019, the Winner for Best Horror: Supernatural/Paranormal at the American Fiction Awards in 2020, the Winner for Best Thriller at the Author Elite Awards in 2020, and the First Place Winner for Paranormal Supernatural Fiction at the Chanticleer International Book Awards in 2021, among others.
+Iron Dogs went on to receive 5-star reviews on Amazon, Goodreads, and Reader’s Favorite, as well as being named the Gold Medal Winner for Best Horror Fiction and Best Western Fiction at the Global Ebook Awards in 2019, the Winner for Best Horror: Supernatural/Paranormal at the American Fiction Awards in 2020, the Winner for Best Thriller at the Author Elite Awards in 2020, and the First Place Winner for Paranormal Supernatural Fiction at the Chanticleer International Book Awards in 2021, among others.